 Eligibility Details

-For details of who can receive subsidised counselling via CMCS, scroll down to see the categories for each denomination or Anglican diocese
+For details of who can receive subsidised counselling via CMCS, scroll down to see the categories for each participating denomination, organisation or Anglican diocese

 Baptist Union of Great Britain

-The Baptist Union of Great Britain (BUGB) offers up to 12 sessions of counselling if you are:
+The Baptist Union of Great Britain (BUGB) offers up to 12 sessions of counselling at a substantial discount if you are:

 This is also available to adult members of your family who live at the same address.